Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 ## `PUT /v1/<resource>s/<id:int>`

-Set the meta-data of an resource, create it if necessary.
+Update a resource, create it if necessary.

 ### Request